-Baseline: 0 (2025); Target: 60% (2030) NATIONAL PRIORITY - 5 opment; Health and well-being of the society. law, accountability and human right s; 3: All people in Ethiopia more y the people who are left behind live in a peaceful, just, democratic society specifically the people who are left behind, accessed equitable quality soc 2025, the reduction in the unmet need for family planning has accelerated; ial services and protection on. on in gender-based violence and harmful practices has accelerated.
-2. 29 2020, ale reddedo UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF outcome indicator(s): Number of up-to-date benchmark data sets generated for risk-informed development planning Baseline: 1 (2025); Target 8 (2030) Output 3 .
+Baseline: 0 (2025); Target: 37.8 (2030) NATIONAL PRIORITY: Demog raphy and human resource develo opment; Health and well-being of the society. law, accountability and human right s; 3: All people in Ethiopia more y the people who are left behind live in a peaceful, just, democratic society especifically the people who are left behind, accessed equitable quality soc 2025, the reduction in the unmet need for family planning has accelerated; ial services and protection on. on in gender-based violence and harmful practices has accelerated.
+2. By 2023, the reductio 01 01 UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF outcome indicator(s): Number of up-to-date benchmark data sets generated for risk-informed development planning Baseline: 1 (2025); Target 8 (2030) Output 3 .
 By 2030, data systems and evidence are strengthened and digitized to inform the development, implementation, monitoring and evaluation of policies and programmes in the context of the humanitarian, development and peace settings, especially those related to maternal health, family planning, gender- based violence and harmful practices.
 Number of comprehensive, innovative and sustainable (GBV, Youth, and SRH) data systems developed or strengthened with UNFPA support Baseline: 0 (2025); Target: 5 (2030) Number of policies, strategies and sectoral plans developed or reviewed with updated population data with UNFPA support Baseline: 0 (2025); Target: 5 (2030) Proportion of targets achieved in the multi-year census action plan with support of UNFPA Baseline: 0 (2025); Target: 50% (2030).
-Revised national population policy with up-to-date population and development issues incorporated Baseline: No (2025); Target: Yes (2030) Ministry of Planning and Development; Ethiopia Statistical Services; Immigration, Nationality and Vital Events Agency; Academy of Sciences; International Office of Migration (IOM) \$13.5 million (\$2.0 million from regular resources and \$11.5 million from other resources) NATIONAL PRIORITY: Demog • opment; Peace, justice and inclusive institutions UNSDCF OUTCOME: 5: All wor participate fully in all aspects of soc RELATED UNFPA STRATEGIC nen and young people including a iety, leading to their full potentia PLAN OUTCOME(S): 1: By adolescent girls in Ethiopia, particularly those left behind, enjoyed equitabl - UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF outcome indicators: Proportion of women aged 20-24 years who were married or in a union before age 15 and before age 18, by age Baseline: 43.3% (2025) Target: 30% (2030) Output 4 .
+Revised national population policy with up-to-date population and development issues incorporated Baseline: No (2025); Target: Yes (2030) Ministry of Planning and Development; Ethiopia Statistical Services; Immigration, Nationality and Vital Events Agency; Academy of Sciences; International Office of Migration (IOM) \$10.9 million (\$1.7 million from regular resources and \$9.2 million from other resources) NATIONAL PRIORITY: Demog raphy and human resource develo opment; Peace, justice and inclusive institutions participate fully in all aspects of soc RELATED UNFPA STRATEGIC tiety, leading to their full potentia C PLAN OUTCOME(S): 1: By adolescent girls in Ethiopia, particularly those left behind, enjoyed equitabl al being realised.
+2025, the reduction in the unmet need for family planning has accelerated; on in gender-based violence and harmful practices has accelerated.
+UNSDCF outcome indicators, baselines, targets Country programme outputs Output indicators, baselines and targets Partner contributions Indicative resources UNSDCF outcome indicators: • Proportion of women aged 20- 24 years who were married or in a union before age 15 and before age 18, by age Baseline: 43.3% (2025) Target: 30% (2030) Output 4 .
 Strengthened skills and opportunities of adolescent and youth, especially adolescent girls, to enhance their bodily autonomy to access services related to maternal health, family planning, HIV/AIDS, alternative dispute resolution, GBV and harmful practices.
 Proportion of youth centres upgraded to centres of excellence with UNFPA support Baseline: 0 (2025), Target: 10 (2030) Number of youth policy instruments developed or revised with participation of youth.
 Baseline: 5 (2025); Target: 10 (2030) Number of mechanisms established for adolescents and youth participation in development and leadership programmes.
-Disaggregated by regions Baseline: 11 (2025); Target: 40 (2030) Number of young people reached with integrated SRH, GBV information and services through UNFPA support, disaggregated by sex, age and persons with disabilities Ministry of Women, Children and Youth Affairs; Ministry of Health; Ministry of Education; Ministry of Sports Youth organizations; HIV/AIDS prevention and control offices; media organizations; CSOs \$26.5 million (\$3.98 million from regular resources and \$22.5 million from other resources)
+Disaggregated by regions Baseline: 11 (2025); Target: 40 (2030) Number of young people reached with integrated SRH, GBV information and services through UNFPA support, disaggregated by sex, age and persons with disabilities Ministry of Women, Children and Youth Affairs; Ministry of Health; Ministry of Education; Ministry of Sports Youth organizations; HIV/AIDS prevention and control offices; media organizations; CSOs \$21.5 million (\$3.5 million from regular resources and \$18 million from other resources)